hparineh/AI-Driven-Acoustic-Distress-Detection/External-Validation-Video/README.md

 ## Use in the study

 The recording was used for external temporal validation of the acoustic distress-detection framework.
-Audio was extracted from the publicly accessible recording and analysed using consecutive two-second windows according to the procedure described in the associated manuscript.
+This video was extracted from the publicly accessible recording, and analysed using consecutive two-second windows according to the procedure described in the associated manuscript.

 ## Availability notice

-The original video is not redistributed through this repository because it is third-party content and remains subject to the copyright, licensing, and terms of use of the original content provider and hosting platform.

 This repository provides the information necessary to identify the original recording, together with the associated analysis code, temporal-validation procedure, and derived prediction records where redistribution is permitted.